 The concert was to celebrate the forthcoming release of 'The Immortal Memory - A Burns Night Celebration' by the University of Aberdeen Chamber Choir, the proceeds of which will contribute towards the Ballater Flood Appeal.
 Read about the event (and see photos of Sarah meeting His Royal Highness) in the Press and Journal, and pre-order the disc on Amazon.

-21-23 December 2016: Sarah's chorale prelude on 'Joy to the World' was performed at the University of Aberdeen's Nine Lessons and Carols concert by Ed Jones, organ scholar of Essex Cathedral, at St Marylebone Parish Church, London.
+21-23 December 2016: Sarah's chorale prelude on 'Joy to the World' was performed at the University of Aberdeen's Nine Lessons and Carols concert by Ed Jones, organ scholar of Exeter Cathedral, at St Marylebone Parish Church, London.
 The concert was recorded and broadcast by Classic FM on 23 December; the broadcast is available here.
 Classic FM garners an audience of about 5.5 million listeners per week.

 Additionally, Dr Jones will give a repeat performance at Exeter Cathedral at matins, Christmas Day.